Frederick, Maryland: Public schools

 Other public schools: Adult Education, Career and Technology Center, Heather Ridge School, Outdoor School, Rock Creek School, and The Earth and Space Science Laboratory.
+A public charter school, Frederick Classical Charter School, also serves students.
 Frederick County was long-time home to a highly innovative outdoor school for all sixth graders in Frederick County.
 This school was located at Camp Greentop, near the presidential retreat at Camp David and Cunningham Falls State Park.